hoonbeom/hb-design/README.md

 # HB Design System

 A modern, accessible design system built with React, TypeScript, and Tailwind CSS.
+Inspired by Radix UI, this library provides a comprehensive set of reusable UI components for building beautiful and consistent user interfaces.

 ## Features

-- 🎨 **Modern Design**: Clean, accessible components with consistent styling
+- 🎨 **Modern Design**: Clean, accessible components built with Tailwind CSS
-- ⚡ **TypeScript**: Full TypeScript support with proper type definitions
+- ⚡ **TypeScript**: Full TypeScript support with excellent type safety
-- 🎯 **Tailwind CSS**: Built on Tailwind CSS for consistent design tokens
+- 🔧 **Flexible**: Customizable components with comprehensive props
-- 📦 **Tree Shaking**: Optimized bundle size with proper exports
+- 📦 **Tree-shakable**: Import only what you need to keep your bundle size minimal
-- 🚀 **Vite**: Fast build system with hot module replacement
+- 🚀 **Fast**: Built with Vite for optimal development and build performance
+- 🎯 **Accessible**: Components follow accessibility best practices

 ## Installation